Find The Best Divorce & Family Lawyers Near You

 - Any other outgoings, such as private healthcare

 It is essential you and your spouse are completely honest about your financial circumstances, as failure to fully disclose your assets could render the consent order void and trigger the court to enforce the terms of the agreement.

 Once you negotiated the terms and come to a final agreement, the drafted papers go to the Court for the consent order to be granted.

 Usually, there is no Court hearing as the judge will simply approve your consent order to make it legally binding.
 However, if the judge does not think the consent order is fair, they can:

-- Ask questions, in writing or at a hearing, to clarify certain issues if they believe the order is unfair
+- Ask questions, either in writing or at a hearing, to clarify certain issues if they believe the order is unfair

 - Change the order or make a new order to tell you how to divide your assets